sb2bg/marionette/docs/determinism.md

 - Hash map iteration order unless explicitly sorted or otherwise stabilized.

 Phase 0 ships an AST-based `tidy` linter for the obvious direct-call cases.
-It ignores comments and string literals, but it does not yet perform semantic alias or import resolution.
+It ignores comments and string literals, and it catches simple const aliases such as `const time = std.time;`.
+It does not yet perform full semantic import resolution.

 ## Enforcement Layers